oyvindhermansen/heightify/README.md

 ### Development
 `$ npm run dev`
-This will run build on both heightify and examples.
+This will run on both src/ and examples/

 ### Build:
 For production: